ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 If an entity takes on two or more different roles, the functions they provide typically reside in isolated environments that are components of the same entity.
 Examples of such isolated environments include a Trusted Execution Environment (TEE), Baseboard Management Controllers (BMCs), as well as other physical or logical protected/isolated/shielded Computing Environments (e.g., embedded Secure Elements (eSE) or Trusted Platform Modules (TPM)).

+## Boot Time Integrity

+Boot time integrity refers to the trustworthiness of the platform during its boot sequence, typically covering firmware, BIOS/UEFI, initial bootloaders, and core operating system components up until a stable runtime environment is reached.
+This may apply equally to physical devices and virtual machines.

+## Runtime Integrity

+Runtime integrity refers to the ongoing trustworthiness of a platform during normal operation, after the boot sequence completes.
+It encompasses the integrity of dynamic system state, including loaded applications, kernel modules, and active configurations.

+## Boot-to-Runtime Boundary

+The exact boundary between boot time and runtime may vary between systems.
+Generally, it is marked by the handoff from the final bootloader or initial OS kernel to a fully operational environment capable of executing arbitrary applications or services.

 # Scope and Intent

 This document: